cellml/libcellml/docs/tutorials/solver/solver.rst

     **2.**  Run the solver.
 To do this you'll need to enter:

-        - :code:`-m` the path to the generated file to run, relative to the solver directory
+        - :code:`-m` the path to the generated file to run, relative to the solver directory;
-        - :code:`-dt` the step size for the integration variable to take, and ...
+        - :code:`-dt` the step size for the integration variable to take; and
         - :code:`-n` the total number of steps to take.

 .. code-block:: console

     python3 simplesolver.py -m path_to_your_file -n number_of_steps -dt step_size

 You should see output to the terminal which echoes the settings and initial conditions, as below.
 An example file for running is provided for you in the :code:`resources/tutorial3_PredatorPrey_generated.py` file, which can be run for 2000 steps and a step size of 0.01.
-Running this will give you the terminal
+Running this will give you the terminal output:
-output:

 .. code-block:: console